nikhil647/Interview-Questions-And-Answers/React.md

 -compared to classbased they are lightweight (babel transpilation of classbased components are messy compared to function based)
 ```
 ***

+## Throttling
+**Definition:**
+Throttling limits how often a function can run within a specific time period.

+**Example (Machine Gun Analogy):**
+Imagine a **machine gun** that can shoot bullets continuously if you keep pressing the trigger.
+But throttling acts like a **cooldown mechanism** — even if you keep pressing the trigger,
+it allows **only one bullet per second**, ignoring extra presses until time resets.

 **7)React Lifecycle Methods ?**
 | Mounting | Updating| Unmounting |
 | :---: | :---: | :---: |